huahaofeng/v8-wiki/Developer-syn-up-meeting-agenda.md

-Date: 08/05/2020 6pm PT
+Date: 08/19/2020 6pm PT

 **Agenda**
-- New attendee introduction
+- New attendee introduction & announcement
 - Follow-up from last meeting
-- August milestones & project operation (Peng)
+- Technical content: how to debug v8 (Brice)
-- Cross-compiled and native build progress (Wei et al)
+- 09/04 milestone progress and issue status (Peng)
-- Work-group status update (all)
+- Open discussions (all)